 Limited personnel within the DDME to log available information from sketch can prove a very tedious task.
-The exercise will be carried out over a number of months and assistance will be sort by persons within the Computer unit to help with the development and maintenance of a information database Core indicator 2 School curricula, education material and relevant trainings include disaster risk reduction and recovery concepts and practices.
+The exercise will be carried out over a number of months and assistance will be sort by persons within the Computer unit to help with the development and maintenance of a information database Priority for action 3: Core indicator 2 School curricula, education material and relevant trainings include disaster risk reduction and recovery concepts and practices.
 Level of Progress achieved:

-2: Some progress, but without systematic policy and/ or institutional commitment Is DRR included in the national educational curriculum?
-Yes Means of verification:
+2: Some progress, but without systematic policy and/ or institutional commitment Means of verification:

+- Is DRR included in the national educational curriculum?
+Yes

-No: Primary school curriculum
+- No: Primary school curriculum

-Yes: Secondary school curriculum
+- Yes: Secondary school curriculum

-No: University curriculum
+- No: University curriculum

 No: Professional DRR education programmes

 Description: